-In Jan 2016, scope of the Rehnuma intervention was expanded beyond the 15 point program and religious minorities to a more comprehensive framework of addressing vulnerability, fighting discrimination, and moving towards a more inclusive, just and equitable society.
-As part of this, we are addressing additional issues, including religious freedom, communal violence, land rights, labour rights, and ensuring gender equity and justice through reform of personal laws.
+In January 2016, the scope of the Rehnuma intervention was expanded beyond the 15-point Programme and religious minorities to a more comprehensive framework of addressing vulnerability, fighting discrimination, and moving towards a more inclusive, just and equitable society.
+As part of this, we are addressing additional issues, including religious freedom, communal violence, land rights, labor rights, and ensuring gender equity and justice through reform of personal laws.

-This expansion was carried out in the 7 minority concentrated districts that Rehnuma was already operative in.
-These districts are Gumla (Jharkhand), Gulbarga (Karnataka), Bhopal (Madhya Pradesh), Ranga Reddy District (Telangana) and Hawrah (West Bengal), Kandmal(Orissa) in addition to a centre at Modasa in Arravalli District in Gujarat.
+This expansion was carried out in the 7 minority-concentrated districts that Rehnuma has been operating in.
+These districts are Bhopal (Madhya Pradesh), Gumla (Jharkhand), Howrah (West Bengal), Kalaburagi (Karnataka), Kandhamal (Odisha), Modasa (Gujarat) and Rangareddy (Telangana).

-Law Centres in Orissa, Telangana and Karnataka are funded by both UN Women and European Union; rest of the 5 centres operates on the European Union funds.
+The Rehnuma Law Centres in Odisha, Karnataka and Telengana are funded by both UN Women and European Union; the rest of the 5 Centres operate on the European Union funds.

-Presently, Rehnuma is jointly handled by IDEAL Centre for Social Justice (CSJ), National Foundation of India, Human and Institutional Development Forum (HIDF) and Gender at Work, Drishti.
-Other partners include Nari O Shishu Kalyan Kendra (NOSKK), NALSAR University of Law, Institute of Law, Nirma University and Swati Organisation.
+Presently, Rehnuma is jointly handled by IDEAL Centre for Social Justice (CSJ), National Foundation of India (NFI), Human and Institutional Development Forum (HIDF) and Gender at Work, Drishti.
+Other partners include CONARE, Nari O Shishu Kalyan Kendra (NOSKK), Sahara, SWATI, NALSAR University of Law and Institute of Law – Nirma University (ILNU).